jeffbski/petrify/README.md

     npm install https://github.com/jeffbski/petrify/tarball/master

-OR

-Petrify uses git submodules for the rest of its dependencies.
-Once you've cloned the repository, do:

-    git submodule update --init --recursive

 Then, cd to the examples directory and run the build script.
 This will create a www directory with a bunch of HTML files inside.
 Voila! you've just generated your first site.
 For now, the example site and the files in the doc directory